 The MA in Media Studies program offers two tracks.
 Students may choose either a thesis option or a project option.
 Both options require 30 credits.
 Students must decide which track they want to pursue by the time they successfully complete the comprehensive exam, which is normally at the end of the second semester for full-time students.
 Based on their comprehensive exam performance, students will be advised to pursue one track or the other.

-- The thesis option requires eight courses (21 credits), the comprehensive exam (0 credits), and a 9-credit thesis (MCOM 399).
+- The thesis option requires seven courses (21 credits), the comprehensive exam (0 credits), and a 9-credit thesis (MCOM 399).

 - The project option requires nine courses (27 credits), the comprehensive exam (0 credits), and a 3-credit project (MCOM 398).

 All candidates for the MA in Media Studies must complete MCOM 300, 301, 302, and 395 (comprehensive exam) and at least two courses from the list of department electives.
 The remainder of the courses may be selected from the department electives, the general electives, or other unlisted graduate courses, after the advisors consent.